 The Committee reviewed alternatives for delivering the appropriate level of total compensation for Mr. Farr based on the Company's and his performance, as described above.
-These alternatives took into account current cash compensation and the value of long-term awards allocable to the current year, based on the annualized fair value at grant, the Company's award cycle and the vesting period of previous awards.
+These alternatives took into account current cash compensation and the value of long-term awards allocable to the current year, based on the fair value at grant for performance shares and annualized over the vesting terms for stock options and restricted stock.

-Fiscal 2015 CEO Pay
+Fiscal 2016 CEO Pay